A woman holds a plank pose while smiling on a yoga mat next to a small infant.

 Like our two parents who gave advice on working from home with a baby, we recommend setting up a “home office” of sorts to help you get work done.
 This space can serve as a place where you focus solely on your job and your family knows not to bother you.
 Work-life balance is tough to achieve, but physical compartmentalization helps.

 To really make an impact, set up a physical boundary to separate this space from the rest of your house.
-Whether it’s a curtain, room divider, door or something else, having a tangible boundary will also serve as a reminder to leave work behind when you’re not in that space.
+Whether it’s a curtain, room divider, door, or something else, having a tangible boundary will also serve as a reminder to leave work behind when you’re not in that space.

 3. Set a routine

 Having a routine will help you stay focused and organized.
 And for breastfeeding parents, it is an essential part of making sure you have time to pump during the workday.
-You don’t have to stick to a strict schedule, of course, but setting up general times for when you want to wake up, taking a lunch break and, most importantly, stopping work each evening can be helpful.
+You don’t have to stick to a strict schedule, of course, but setting up general times for when you want to wake up, take a lunch break, and, most importantly, stop work each evening can be helpful.
 As psychologist Danielle Forshee explains, “It is crucial to set routines to enable yourself to get better at the things you do.
 Routines help us cope with change, they help to create healthy habits, and more importantly, help to reduce stress levels.”

-Use a calendar, download an app like Google Calendar or get a daily productivity journal like this one from Papier to help keep you on track.
+Use a calendar, download an app like Google Calendar, or get a daily productivity journal like this one from Papier to help keep you on track.

 4. Declutter your space